 (i) technical drawings, particularly with axes and dimensions;

-(ii) explanatory text or legends.
+(ii) explanatory text or legends in the representation.

-Section 403: Disclaimer
+Section 403: Disclaimers and Matter That Does Not Form Part of the Claimed Design

-Matter which is shown in a reproduction but for which protection is not sought may be indicated
+Notwithstanding Section 402(a), matter which is shown in a reproduction but for which protection is not sought may be indicated

 (i) in the description referred to in Rule 7(5)(a) and/or

-(ii) by means of dotted or broken lines.
+(ii) by means of dotted or broken lines or coloring.

 […]

-Section 405: Numbering of Reproductions
+Section 405: Numbering of Reproductions and Legends

 (a) The numbering stipulated for multiple international applications shall appear in the margin of each photograph or other graphic representation.
 When the same industrial design is represented from different angles, the numbering shall consist of two separate figures separated by a dot (e.g., 1.1, 1.2, 1.3, etc. for the first design, 2.1, 2.2, 2.3, etc. for the second design, and so on).